-Have students use their Animal Adaptations student esheet to go to the first page of the Wild Kratts website.
+Have students use their Animal Adaptations student esheet to go to Creaturepedia on the Wild Kratts website.

-Students should click on Habitats to go to a habitats activity that allows them to learn about creatures that live in different parts of the world.
-Once they click on Habitats, ask students what they see (a world map) and point out that the map is a simplified outline of the whole world, showing its major landmasses (continents) and oceans.
+Students should click on Region to go to an activity that allows them to learn about creatures that live in different parts of the world.
+Once they click on Region, ask students what they see (a world map) and point out that the map is a simplified outline of the whole world, showing its major landmasses (continents) and oceans.
 Tell them that these landmasses contain many animal habitats.

 Note: You might want to take this opportunity to tie in a geographical location they are currently learning about.
 This will provide a habitat familiar to the students and allow you to expand on both subjects.

 Distribute the Animal Adaptations student sheet.
-Have students choose a continent from the website (say North America to start) and record the name of the continent on the student sheet.
-Have them choose an animal (for example, a beaver) and write down notes about its climate, as well as list specific features and behaviors that are adaptations to its specific environment.
-Students can find out some information about the animals by clicking on the Creature Pod that appears when they move their character by the creature.
-Students also can learn more about the animal by watching a video clip about it.
-Have students complete the student sheet for each continent.
+Students should choose a region or continent from the website (say North America to start) and record the name of the region or continent on the student sheet.
+They should choose an animal (for example, a beaver) and write down notes about its climate, as well as list specific features and behaviors that are adaptations to its specific environment.
+Students should click on the various buttons associated with the animal, including: Food and Health, Home Base, Danger Alert, and Livin' Creature Style.
+These sections provide text and video to help students learn about the animal.
+Students should complete the student sheet for each region or continent.